Gruncan/spotify4Java/src/main/HowRequestsWork.md

 }
 ```

-Where `parameter = market`, the field name.
+Where `parameter` is the field name, in this case "`market`".
 The `value` is the value within the specific field

 So for